gradgrind/minion_gui/README.md

 *Tip*: The [rust-fltk project](https://github.com/fltk-rs/fltk-rs) may be helpful in determining dependencies, both for building and for running.
 Note, however, that the configuration in `fltk-build.go` will affect the libraries needed.

+At present, also the "fmt" library is used, so this may also need to be installed.

 ## Usage

 TODO